Jürg Marquard: Personal life and death

-Marquard resides in Herrliberg, Switzerland on Lake Zurich.
-Between 1992 and 2022, Marquard has been a long-term tenant at the tower penthouse "La Tuor" of the Badrutt's Palace Hotel, after he took-over the lease from Gunter Sachs.
-Since then he hosted annual parties including a New Year reception where he often received over 200 guests.
+Marquard resided in Herrliberg, Switzerland, on Lake Zurich.
+Between 1992 and 2022, Marquard was a long-term tenant at the tower penthouse "La Tuor" of the Badrutt's Palace Hotel, after he took-over the lease from Gunter Sachs.
+Since then, he hosted annual parties including a New Year reception where he often received over 200 guests until his death in 2026.

-He retains a chalet "Chantarella" in St. Moritz and additionally owns a property, "Villa Le Mangabey", on Nevis in the Caribbean.
-He owns the 160-foot yacht Azzurra II.
+He retained a chalet "Chantarella" in St. Moritz and additionally owned a property, "Villa Le Mangabey", on Nevis in the Caribbean.
+He owned the 160-foot yacht Azzurra II.

+Marquard died in Zurich on 14 September 2026, at the age of 81.